a20351766/udo.1.4.0/docs/source/glossary.rst

 Dynamic Membership
 ------------------

-Hyperledger Fabric supports the addition/removal of members, peers, and ordering service nodes, without compromising the operationality of the overall network.
+Hyperledger UDO supports the addition/removal of members, peers, and ordering service nodes, without compromising the operationality of the overall network.
 Dynamic membership is critical when business relationships adjust and entities need to be added/removed for various reasons.